-Indiana Truck Accident Lawyers Support Awards for Manufacturers With Strong Under-Ride Guards
+Indiana Truck Accident Lawyers Support Manufacturers With Strong Under-Ride Guards

 Since their inception, some rear under-ride guards have proven more effective than others.
 In the spring of 2017, semi tractor-trailer manufacturers with strong rear under-ride guards were awarded the Insurance Institute for Highway Safety’s (IIHS) TOUGHGUARD Award.
 The five North American semi-trailer manufacturers earning the award were Great Dane LLC, Manac Inc., Stoughton Trailers LLC, Vanguard National Trailer Corp. and Wabash National Corporation.

 The Loss of Life – Trucks Without Side Under-Ride Guards